mhawedh/iot-walkthrough/Background/Sensing/README.md

 ## Reading pressure data

-The will use the pressure data provided by the MPL3315A2.
+This will use the pressure data provided by the MPL3315A2.
 Following the datasheet, we must:

 * Set the control register *CTRL_REG1* to an appropriate value depending on the desired measurement mode.
 * Read and convert the pressure.